The Perfect Alaska 3 Day Itinerary (2023)

-Where to Stay in Seward
+Accommodations in Seward

-I stayed at the Hotel Seward, which was a nice establishment with good food, a friendly staff, and in a very walkable section of town near the water and the Alaska Sea Life Center.
+I stayed at the Hotel Seward.
+It’s an older hotel but still a nice establishment with good food, a friendly staff, and in a very walkable section of town near the water and the Alaska Sea Life Center.

 Where to Eat in Seward